JardaniWorld/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-This code prints numbers from 0 to 99
+This code prints all possible different combinations of two digits